Elijah-Bouwman-C/ergo_cv_software/Documentation/README.md

 - DO NOT USE SPYDER AS WHEELS ARE NOT COMPATIBLE WITH IT, use VSCode instead from the Software Center
 - Afterwards use `pip install --no-deps <file_path>` in the terminal
-- If this doesn't work, you might need to install cmake, which I got by installing MATLAB
+- If this doesn't work, you might need to install cmake, which comes with MATLAB